okazdal/routeros-cli/README.md

 ## Issues:

 - Currently it does not support SSL.
-I will make SSL version.
+[SSL Version](https://github.com/okazdal/routeros-cli-ssl)
 - I could not get it working with /log/listen command.
 Still working on it.